dabaspark/baxter_sdk_nvidia_any_os/README.md

    ./baxter.sh
    ```

 You'll be logged in as user `ros` (password: `ros`) with sudo privileges.
-The current directory is mounted to `/workspace` in the container.
+The container starts in the Baxter workspace directory at `/home/ros/ros_ws`.

 ### Additional Terminals